 The first thing you should check when trying to hire a home or car locksmith is their locksmith’s licensing.
-Illinois requires all locksmiths be licensed, so any locksmith should be ready and willing to prove their standing.
+Illinois requires all locksmiths be certified_trial, so any locksmith should be ready and willing to prove their standing.
 If the locksmith refuses to furnish their license or ID, look elsewhere.
 Furthermore, good locksmiths will ask you for some form of ID to make sure you are the rightful owner of the property.

 Most legitimate locksmiths have an address that is linked to a legitimate storefront.
 If you have the option, you should check to make sure the address given to you by the locksmith is not fake, or simply the address of a vacant lot or building.
 If the locksmith does not have an address linked to a legitimate storefront, ask why.
 Some locksmiths are mobile and should disclose this to you without hesitation.
 With that said, you also want to make sure your locksmith arrives in a marked service vehicle.

 Additionally, you will want to ask about the legal name of the business.
 Some “companies” operate under a variety of names and send out untrained professionals to assist customers.
 Make sure you are dealing with a legitimate business and not one of these ‘networking’ companies.